 6. Avoid Bright Screens Before Bed

 Blue light is emitted from smartphones and TV screens and it can have a negative effect if you are exposed to it before you sleep.
-Blue light tricks your brain into thinking it is still day time, which can then reduce your hormones such as Melatonin.
-Melatonin is a hormone which can help you to relax and get deep sleep.
+Blue light tricks your brain into thinking it is still daytime, which can then reduce your hormones such as Melatonin.
+Melatonin is a hormone that can help you to relax and get deep sleep.

 7. Change Your Sleep Environment

 You might not think it, but the environment that you sleep in can also affect how good your sleep is.
 Your ‘sleep environment’ would include the bedroom temperature, your bed/mattress, the light in the room and also the noise surrounding your bedroom.

 All of these things can affect how you sleep, so make sure your sleeping environment is perfect for you.
 Try to minimize the external noise that enters your room and also the amount of light that enters your room - as this can disrupt your sleep.

 Your bedroom should feel comfortable, relaxing clean, and enjoyable.
 The few changes you can make to your sleeping environment can really help you to improve your sleep.